 Adjust for Inflation

 However, if you look back a little farther, the picture is quite different.
 From 1968 through 1985, the inflation rate was consistently over 3%, often hitting double digits.
-In other words, low inflation today is no guarantee of low inflation 30 years from now.
+Moreover, the inflation rate in 2021 spiked up to 4.8%, hinting that it might reach similar levels again in the future.

 Even a seemingly small change in the rate of inflation can make a big difference in the real rate of return on your investments.
-For instance, if your portfolio is earning 5% per year and inflation is 2%, your real rate of return is 3% — but if inflation climbs to 4%, your return drops to 1%.
+For instance, if your portfolio is earning 5% per year and inflation is 2%, your real rate of return is 3%.
+But if inflation climbs to 4%, your return drops to 1%.
 This, in turn, can seriously hurt your chances for a successful retirement.
-An analysis performed for Consumer Reports shows how a retirement portfolio earning 5% has an 85% chance of lasting you 25 years if inflation is at 2%, but only a 50% chance at 4% inflation.

 Step Up Savings

 If your retirement calculator tells you that your earnings will hold up even at 1970s-level inflation rates, great — you don’t need to change a thing.
 But most Americans are not even close to hitting this target.
-According to the 2019 Planning & Progress Study from Northwestern Mutual, more than 20% of Americans have less than $5,000 saved for retirement, and 15% have no retirement savings at all.
+According to a 2019 study from Northwestern Mutual, over 20% of Americans have less than $5,000 saved for retirement, and 15% have no retirement savings at all.

-If you’ve crunched the numbers and found that you’re not saving enough for retirement to support a comfortable post-inflation lifestyle, you’ll need to adjust your target number to make up the difference.
+If you’re not saving enough for retirement to support a comfortable post-inflation lifestyle, you’ll need to adjust your target number to make up the difference.
 Achieving this new, higher goal could mean saving more money, investing more aggressively, or both.
 For instance, if you’re currently saving $250 a month, you might decide to bump that amount to $500 a month or more.

 Boosting your savings rate by this much can seem difficult or even impossible, especially if you’re currently living paycheck to paycheck.
 However, there are several ways to make it easier.
 For instance, you can:

 - Pay Yourself First.
-When you make a budget (we like to do this through Tiller or YNAB), figure out how much you want to set aside for retirement savings before you look at any of your other expenses.
+When you make a budget (as you can do with Tiller or YNAB), figure out how much you want to set aside for retirement savings before you look at any of your other expenses.
 Deduct this amount from your earnings, and set the rest of your budget based on what’s left after you pay your future self.

 - Make Savings Automatic.
-If you have access to a workplace retirement plan like a 401(k) or 403(b), it’s easy to save by directing a portion of each paycheck to your plan.
-If you don’t, you can still automate your savings by setting up automatic withdrawals from your bank account to an investment account like Stash or M1 Finance.
-Or you can use a micro-investing platform the Acorns app to round up all your purchases and funnel the spare change into your investment plan.
+If you have a workplace retirement plan like a 401(k) or 403(b), you can just direct a portion of each paycheck to it.
+If you don’t, you can still automate your savings by setting up regular transfers from your bank account to an investment account like Stash or M1 Finance.
+Or use a micro-investing platform like Acorns to funnel spare change into your investment plan.

 - Trim the Fat.
-Many people can find an extra $100 or more in their budget by cutting unnecessary expenses.
-Look at your budget to see where your money is going and where you could most easily make some cuts.
+To find an extra $100 or more per month for investing, look at your budget and see where you could make some cuts.
 For instance, you might decide to eat out less, trim your entertainment budget, find a cheaper cellphone plan, cancel your gym membership, carpool to work, or use a service like BillShark to negotiate lower rates on cable and internet bills.
 All that extra money can go straight into your retirement fund.

 - Cut Fixed Expenses.
 In some cases, it’s not the little “extra” expenses that are eating up your income; it’s the big monthly bills like rent and transportation.
 If you’re in this situation, you can save big bucks by finding a cheaper apartment, refinancing your mortgage, or using Care.com to find cheaper child care options.